 There is a way of life out at the Burrow that is completely unique to them.
 They have their family’s way of doing chores such as de-gnoming the garden, traveling around the wizarding world in a flying car, and keeping track of each other with a magical clock.
 Even the goofy family owl, Errol, is part of their family culture.

 2. Open Arms.
 The Weasleys, with their bold mother at the helm, are a welcoming family.
-Molly takes Harry in when she sees him confused at platform 9 3/4, and after Harry becomes an honorary Weasley.
+Molly takes Harry in when she sees him confused trying to enter platform 9 3/4, and afterwards Harry becomes an honorary Weasley.
 In each book, we fall a little more in love with this quirky family as we watch them help Harry find his books, send a Christmas sweater, and keep an eye out for his well-being.

 JK Rowling paints scenes of the burrow bursting at the seams with all types of guests and characters.
 The Burrow is described as very cluttered inside, but also very welcoming.
 Harry reflects that it is “as different as possible from life on Privet Drive“.
 The Weasley’s are welcoming to more than just people, they also welcome the challenges and situations of the everyday.
 They welcomed 7 children into their home, faced the threats of being a, so-called, ‘blood traitor’ family, and made the most of a life with little money.